8 February 2023

 It has been created by the national wellbeing of investigators’ group, working closely with a number of organisations including Oscar Kilo and the Police Federation of England and Wales (PFEW), to support investigators, their line managers and senior leaders from forces across the country.

 The aim of the toolkit is to act as an easily accessible and live document that outlines a number of interventions that can take place to protect the wellbeing of investigators while ensuring they feel heard, valued and know where to seek support if they need it.

 Cambridgeshire Detective Chief Superintendent Martin Brunning, National Police Chiefs’ Council (NPCC) lead for investigator wellbeing, said: “While most detectives and investigators will get support locally, this toolkit is designed to provide national signposts for members.

-“The toolkit is a resource for everyone, whether they are an investigator themselves, or a colleague who wants to provide support to their peers.”
+“The toolkit is a resource for everyone, whether they are an investigator themself, or a colleague who wants to provide support to their peers.”